BrainsNarrativeStudio/Adventure-Rooms/birconnew/scenes/start.md

 Show us how much you can influence the story to fit your assignment.

 Because a true Narrator does more than watch.
-When the story blurs, when every path is still possible, we must push the narration in the best direction.
+When the story blurs, when every path is still possible, we must push the elements in the best direction.
-When a character faces a difficult choice, we must sometimes step in, speak in their place, solve their riddle, or find the right action to move the story forward.
+When a character faces a difficult choice, we must sometimes step in, speak in their place, solve a riddle, or execute the right action to move the story forward.

 Do it well, and you will earn extra Story Points for your active participation, offering your imagination and courage.